Canta A Juan Gabriel Volumen 6

-Canta A Juan Gabriel Volumen 6 (also released as Amor Eterno in Mexico and Jardín de Rosas in Spain) is an album by Spanish singer and actress Rocío Dúrcal, which was released in 1984.
+Canta A Juan Gabriel Volumen 6 (also released as Amor Eterno in Mexico and Jardín de Rosas in Spain) is the tenth studio album by Spanish singer and actress Rocío Dúrcal, which was released in 1984 by Ariola Eurodisc.
 The songs in the album were written by Mexican singer/songwriter Juan Gabriel who also appeared on the album.
 Déjame Vivir is one of her biggest hits and the video was a huge hit as well with special guest Juan Gabriel.
 The album was nominated for a Grammy Award for Best Mexican-American Performance.
-The album inducted into the Latin Grammy Hall of Fame in 2013.
+The album was inducted into the Latin Grammy Hall of Fame in 2013.